 After configuring your Domains/TLDs for sale, the next step is to ensure you have the lookup provider configured.
 The lookup provider searches to ensure the domain your customer is interested in purchase is available.

 To get started choose Configuration > System Settings > Domain Pricing (Setup > Products/Services > Domain Pricing in WHMCS 7.10 and earlier).

 On the right-hand side of the screen, you will see a section titled Lookup Provider.
 In this example, we will explore both the Standard WHOIS option as well as configuring the eNom Lookup Provider.

 First, let's use the default option, Standard WHOIS.
-Click on Configure
+Click Configure.

 Standard WHOIS Provider